 #GP(0) For an illegal memory operand effective address in the CS, DS, ES, FS or GS segments.

 If a memory operand is not aligned on a 16-byte boundary, regardless of segment.
 (See alignment check exception [#AC] below.)

 For an attempt to set reserved bits in MXCSR.

 #SS(0) For an illegal address in the SS segment.

 #PF(fault-code) For a page fault.

 #NM If CR0.TS[bit 3] = 1.

 If CR0.EM[bit 2] = 1.

-#UD If CPUID.01H: EDX.FXSR[bit 24] = $0$ .
+#UD If CPUID.01H: $EDX.FXSR[bit 24] = 0.$

 If instruction is preceded by a LOCK prefix.

 #AC If this exception is disabled a general protection exception (#GP) is signaled if the memory operand is not aligned on a 16- byte boundary, as described above.
 If the alignment check exception (#AC) is enabled (and the CPL is 3), signaling of #AC is not guaranteed and may vary with implementation, as follows.
 In all implementations where #AC is not signaled, a general protection exception is signaled in its place.
 In addition, the width of the alignment check may also vary with implemen- tation.
 For instance, for a given implementation, an alignment check exception might be signaled for a 2-byte misalignment, whereas a general protection exception might be signaled for all other misalignments (4-, 8-, or 16-byte misalignments).

 #UD If the LOCK prefix is used.

 #GP If a memory operand is not aligned on a 16-byte boundary, regardless of segment.

 If any part of the operand lies outside the effective address space from 0 to FFFFH.

 For an attempt to set reserved bits in MXCSR.

 #NM If CR0.TS[bit 3] = 1.

 If CR0.EM[bit 2] = 1.

-#UD If CPUID.01H: EDX.FXSR[bit 24] = 0.
+#UD If CPUID.01H: $EDX.FXSR[bit 24] = 0.$

 If the LOCK prefix is used.

-Same exceptions as Same exceptions as in real address mode.

 #PF(fault-code) For a page fault.

 #AC For unaligned memory reference.

 #UD If the LOCK prefix is used.

 #SS(0) If a memory address referencing the SS segment is in a non- canonical form.

 #GP(0) If the memory address is in a non-canonical form.

 If memory operand is not aligned on a 16-byte boundary, regardless of segment.

 For an attempt to set reserved bits in MXCSR.

 #MF If there is a pending x87 FPU exception.

 #PF(fault-code) For a page fault.

 #NM If CR0.TS[bit 3] = 1.

 If CR0.EM[bit 2] = 1.

 #UD If CPUID.01H: $EDX.FXSR[bit 24] = 0.$

 If instruction is preceded by a LOCK prefix.

 #AC If this exception is disabled a general protection exception (#GP) is signaled if the memory operand is not aligned on a 16-byte boundary, as described above.
 If the alignment check exception (#AC) is enabled (and the CPL is 3), signaling of #AC is not guaranteed and may vary with implementation, as follows.
 In all implementations where #AC is not signaled, a general protection exception is signaled in its place.
+In addition,

-In addition, the width of the alignment check may also vary with implementation.
-For instance, for a given implementation, an alignment, whereas a general protection exception might be signaled for a 2-byte misalignment, whereas a general protection exception might be signaled for all other misalignments (4-, 8-, or 16-byte misalignments).
+the width of the alignment check may also vary with implementation.
+For instance, for a given implementation, an alignment check exception might be signaled for a 2-byte misalignment, whereas a general protection exception might be signaled for all other misalignments (4-, 8-, or 16-byte misalignments).

-Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description OF AE /O FXSAVE m512byte Valid Valid Save the x87 FPU, MMX, XMM, and MXCSR register state to m512byte .
+Opcode Instruction Op/ En 64-Bit Mode Compat/ Leg Mode Description 0F AE /0 FXSAVE m512byte A Valid Valid Save the x87 FPU, MMX, XMM, and MXCSR register state to m512byte .
+REX.W+ OF AE /0 FXSAVE64 m512byte A Valid N.E.
+Save the x87 FPU, MMX, XMM, and MXCSR register state to m512byte .